Iunius118/ChiliBulletWeapons/docs/index.md

 ![Crafting chili bullet gun](media/item/crafting/crafting_chili_bullet_gun.png)

 Chili bullet guns can be fired with the same operation as crossbows.
-Empty guns can be loaded by holding down the right mouse button, and loaded guns can be fired by right-clicking.
+Specifically, unloaded guns can be loaded by holding down the right mouse button, and loaded guns can be fired by right-clicking.

 Chili bullet guns can have the same enchantments as crossbows, and each gun can have a different appearance and display name depending on the enchantment it has.